 Since 2003, a facility of disputed jurisdiction operating within the geopolitical corridor between Jordan, Israel, and Saudi Arabia has maintained what intelligence analysts call a passive omniscient capture node — a system that does not surveil targets selectively, but records everything, continuously, and stores it for retrospective analysis.
 You do not become a target and then get watched.
 The recording precedes the targeting.
 The targeting is applied to the archive after the fact.

 In the intelligence community this architecture is known as TIAS — Total Information Archival System.
-The name used by the Patitan Cell is simpler: the Black Box.
+The name used in this registry is simpler: the Black Box.
 It does not decide what matters.
 It decides nothing.
 It records everything and waits for someone else to decide — retroactively — that something mattered.

 DESIGNATION : PASSIVE OMNISCIENT CAPTURE NODE